JoeyMckenzie/bluesky-php/README.md

 # Bluesky PHP

+> This package is still in early development, with no major releases at the moment.
+Use with precaution!

 A Bluesky PHP client compatible with your HTTP client of choice.
 The goal of this project is to provide a simple, easy-to-use PHP HTTP client to interact with [Bluesky's API](https://docs.bsky.app/), providing methods for calling both the authenticated and public endpoints.